Hunger is a tragic side effect of the coronavirus.

 Impact of the Regional Food Hubs

-Since September 2020, the YMCA of the Triangle provided more than 163,500 meals to families in Garner, Knightdale and Southeast Raleigh through the Regional Food Hubs.
-Meals have included shelf stable items, produce, ground beef, chicken, frozen casseroles, turkeys for Thanksgiving and hams for Christmas.
+The YMCA of the Triangle provided more than one million meals to families in Garner, Knightdale and Southeast Raleigh through the Regional Food Hubs.
+Meals have included shelf-stable items, produce, ground beef, chicken, frozen casseroles, turkeys for Thanksgiving and hams for Christmas.
 Food has been distributed at our YMCAs and has been delivered to families who do not have transportation.
-YMCA volunteers have contributed more than 700 volunteer hours to help make this happen.
+YMCA volunteers have contributed more than hundreds of volunteer hours to help make this happen.

 Delivering Good: YMCA Mobile Services